-Decision expected about cops who fatally shot Stephon Clark
+Decision expected for police who fatally shot Stephon Clark

 Sacramento District Attorney Anne Marie Schubert will hold a news conference to announce whether the officers broke any laws when they shot Stephon Clark after the 22-year-old ran from them into his grandparents’ backyard.

-The officers said they thought Clark, a vandalism suspect, had a gun but investigators found only a cellphone.
+Officers Terrance Mercadal and Jared Robinet have said they thought Clark, a vandalism suspect, had a gun but investigators found only a cellphone.

+The city has been bracing for protests ahead of the decision, with business owners warned by a business association and state government workers told by legislative officials in recent days to stay away from downtown at least through the weekend.

 Most Read Nation & World Stories